CONNECT WITH ME ON INSTAGRAM

 La Vicaria

-After a day of frolicking on the beach, swimming with dolphins or driving Jeeps through the wilds of Cuba, the local restaurants listed in this guide promise a culinary adventure that goes beyond the confines of your resort.
+After a day of frolicking on the beach, swimming with dolphins or driving Jeeps through the wilds of Cuba, the local restaurants and eateries listed in this guide, promise a culinary adventure that goes well beyond the confines of your resort.

-Each restaurant on this list offers a unique dining experience that showcases the rich flavors of Cuban cuisine.
-And some of the best seafood you’ll find in Varadero.
-Remember to book in advance to secure a table at these popular spots.
+Each restaurant on this list, offers a unique dining experience that showcases the rich flavors of Cuban cuisine.
+And they have some of the best seafood you’ll find, not only in Varadero, but in all of Cuba.
+But do remember to book in advance, to secure a table at these popular spots.

-And if after trying all the Cuban cuisine you can handle and deciding that you love it, why not learn to cook Cuban food and take some of your favourite recipes home with you?
+And, if after trying all the Cuban cuisine you can handle and deciding that you love it, why not learn to cook Cuban food and take some of your favorite recipes home with you?

 Additional Information: While you’re in Varadero, don’t miss out on the city’s nightlife.
-After a delectable dinner, head out to explore local bars and clubs for a taste of Cuban entertainment.
-From live music to dance performances, there’s plenty to keep you entertained long after the sun has set.
+After a delectable dinner, head out and explore the local bars and clubs for a taste of Cuban entertainment.
+From live music to dance performances, there’s plenty to keep you entertained long after the sun sets.

-Travel Tips: Read my guide to packing for Cuba for the essential items you should have with you when traveling here.
-Read how to get from the Varadero airport to the city, read my guide to traveling from Havana to Varadero if your flight is landing at the José Martí International Airport in Havana, before you go booking any buses.
+Travel Tip: Read my guide to packing for Cuba, for a list of the essential items that you should have with you, when traveling here.
+You should also read about how to get from the Varadero airport to the city, and read my guide to traveling from Havana to Varadero if your flight is landing at the José Martí International Airport in Havana, before you go booking any buses.
 These guides will save you time and money.

 Happy dining in Varadero!